 - Use your hands instead of a brush when hair is dry.
 Rubbing the waves with the palm of your hands when the hair is dry is better, rather than brushing the hair when it's dry.

 - Using excessive amounts of hair products is not necessary.
 Just using a good conditioning moisturizer is all you need.

-- Help formation by using a wave-cap, durag, or stocking cap.
+- Help formation by using a wave cap, durag, or stocking cap.
 It's only necessary to wear a wave cap when the hair is wet, damped, newly moisturized, or when going to bed.
 Wave caps don't have to be worn out in public unless you're new to forming waves.
-But if you already have waves, it's okay to let the hair get some air in public, and to leave the cap at home.
+But if you already have waves, it's okay to let the hair get some air in public and to leave the cap at home.

 - Most wave moisturizers can be found at beauty supply stores or local pharmacies.
-Once you find out which work for you, continue to use them.
+Once you find out which moisturizers work for you, continue to use them.
 The products that work for one person's hair may not work for your hair or skin.
 Learn your own hair type, and when you find out which products are better for you in making deep waves, continue to use them.

 Avoid Chemical Perms or Curl Kits

 This can't be said enough: Avoid using chemical perms or kits to form wave styles.
-When your hair forms shiny healthy waves without chemicals, it will give you confidence with the look or your hair.
+When your hair forms shiny healthy waves without chemicals, it will give you confidence with the look of your hair.